segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 The GA4 SDK also tracks a native `page_view` event if you have the [following setting enabled](https://developers.google.com/analytics/devguides/collection/ga4/views?client_type=gtag#measure_virtual_pageviews){:target='_blank'} in your GA4 account.
 To avoid the native GA4 `page_view` event, disable **Page changes based on browser history events** under the advanced settings of the **Page views** section.

-### Custom Event Naming
+### Custom Events

+Before creating a custom event in your mappings, Google recommends that you make sure the event you want to create isn't already collected through an [automatically collected event](https://support.google.com/analytics/answer/9234069){:target='_blank'} or recommended as a [recommended event](https://support.google.com/analytics/answer/9267735){:target='_blank'}.
+It's always better to use an existing event because these events automatically populate [dimensions and metrics](https://support.google.com/analytics/answer/9143382){:target='_blank'} in your Analytics workspace that are used in your reports.
+This excerpt was taken directly from [Google's documentation](https://support.google.com/analytics/answer/12229021?hl=en&sjid=15743549721457858295-NA#:~:text=Before%20you%20create%20a%20custom%20event%2C%20make,metrics%20that%20are%20used%20in%20your%20reports.){:target='_blank'} where you can read more!

-Google Analytics 4 does not accept custom event names that include spaces.
+For custom event naming, Google Analytics 4 does not accept custom event names that include spaces.
 Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
 As a result, you will see custom events snake cased in Google Analytics 4.

 Google Analytics 4 is also case sensitive.
 If you would like all event names to be lowercase, use the `Lowercase Event Name` setting in the Custom Event action.
 If this setting is disabled, Google will treat event names with different casing as distinct events.
 For more information, see [Google Analytics 4 Event name rules](https://support.google.com/analytics/answer/13316687?hl=en&ref_topic=13367860&sjid=2167389739796023681-NA#zippy=%2Cweb){:target="_blank"}.